syazarilasyraf/syazarilasyraf.com/_bookmarks/never-taught-qa.md

 ---
-title: You are never taught how to build quality software | Florian Bellmann | Be curious, explore and meditate.
+title: You are never taught how to build quality software
 layout: bookmark
 tags:
   - Tech